 High profile breast implants are available with either a saline or silicone gel fill.
 Both types of implants have specific benefits and come with similar highly durable, elastic and resilient silicone shells that are designed to be resistant to rupturing or tearing.

 All Breast Augmentation procedures initially involve the careful placement of a small incision through which a breast pocket is then created.
 The breast pocket is an empty space either above or below the chest muscle (pectoralis major) into which the breast implant is inserted.
-At the Toronto Cosmetic Surgery Institute the incision can be made in one of three possible places on a woman’s body:
+The incision can be made in one of three possible places on a woman’s body:

 The technique that is chosen to perform the surgery will depend on a woman's existing breast anatomy and the type and size of the chosen breast implant.
 However, since the silicone shell of a saline implant is inserted into its placement under the breast without fluid (i.e., without being inflated) and filled during surgery, the size of a saline implant does not influence the type of incision that is used.
 Unlike saline implants, silicone implants come in pre-filled sizes and require larger incisions for insertion.